Simultaneous Graphical Dynamic Modeling

-Simultaneous graphical dynamic linear models (SGDLMs) provide advances in flexibility, parsimony and scalability of multivariate time series analysis, with proven utility in forecasting.
-Core theoretical aspects of such models are developed, including new results linking dynamic graphical and latent factor models.
-Methodological developments extend existing Bayesian sequential analyses for model marginal likelihood evaluation and counterfactual forecasting.
-The latter, involving new Bayesian computational developments for missing data in SGDLMs, is motivated by causal applications.
-A detailed example illustrating the models and new methodology concerns global macroeconomic time series with complex, time-varying cross-series relationships and primary interests in potential causal effects.
+We review theory and methodology of the class of simultaneous graphical dynamic linear models (SGDLMs) that provide flexibility, parsimony and scalability of multivariate time series analysis.
+Discussion includes core theoretical aspects and summaries of existing Bayesian methodology for forward filtering and forecasting with SGDLMs.
+The review is complemented by new theory linking dynamic graphical and factor models, and extensions of the Bayesian methodology.
+This addresses graphical structure uncertainty via model marginal likelihood evaluation, and analysis with missing data relevant to counterfactual analysis.
+The latter advances the ability to scale causal analysis to higher-dimensional time series.
+Aspects of the theory and methodology are exemplified in a global macroeconomic time series study with time-varying cross-series relationships and primary interests in potential causal effects.
+The example highlights the utility of SGDLMs with insights generated by the theoretical structure of these models, and benefits of fully Bayesian assessment of post-intervention outcomes in causal time series studies as in prediction more generally.